kajMork/linorobot2_hardware/README.md

+# Description

 This is a fork of the [Linorobot2 hardware repository](https://github.com/linorobot/linorobot2_hardware)

-## Installation
+# Installation

 All software mentioned in this guide must be installed on the robot computer.

 ### 1. ROS2 and linorobot2 installation

 It is assumed that you already have ROS2 and linorobot2 package installed.
 If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.

 ### 2. Install PlatformIO

 Download and install platformio.
 [Platformio](https://platformio.org/) allows you to develop, configure, and upload the firmware without the Arduino IDE.
 This means that you can upload the firmware remotely which is ideal on headless setup especially when all components have already been fixed.

     python3 -c "$(curl -fsSL https://raw.githubusercontent.com/platformio/platformio/master/scripts/get-platformio.py)"

 Add platformio to your $PATH: